Summer Reading

 English III

-I am excited to have you all in English III next year!
+I am excited to see you all in English III next year!
 I look forward to meeting you.

 Here is your summer assignment: